 I never even considered this, but I have a family member who works for Habitat for Humanity.
-We were on the phone and he was talking about cleaning the donated washing machines they brought in that week.
-I assumed he meant a wipe down of the outside for dust, and the inside for cobwebs, etc. This is when he asked “if I had ever taken a washing machine apart and seen what’s inside?”
+We were on the phone, and he was talking about cleaning the donated washing machines they brought in that week.
+I assumed he meant a wipe down of the outside for dust, the inside for cobwebs, etc. This is when he asked, “if I had ever taken a washing machine apart and seen what’s inside?”
 Now, I am not Mr. Fix-It and won’t pretend to be.
 So, now I had to know.

 White Vinegar is the first thing you will need.
 It’s available at grocery stores everywhere.
 It’s right on the aisle vinegar is found in, next to all the other kinds of vinegar one would use to cook with.
-You will need 8 cups of this, which is 64 fluid ounces (FL.
+You will need 8 cups of this, 64 fluid ounces (FL.
 OZ.).
 I was able to get a gallon of the distilled (I was recommended distilled) white vinegar for under 3 dollars at my local Walmart.

 A gallon is 128 FL.
 OZ., so you will have plenty leftover (which is great because you can use white vinegar to clean all kinds of stuff like your coffee maker just by running a full pot of white vinegar through once, and then running two pots of water through twice after).
 Now that you have the first ingredient to the solution, here is the next:

 Baking Soda.
 This is found (most likely) in the same aisle you would find the white vinegar.
 You will need 2 cups (16 OZ.) of this.
-I use “Arm and Hammer”.
+I use “Arm and Hammer.”
 You can buy a pound (LB.) of this stuff for less than 1 dollar.
-A pound of baking soda is 3 ½ cups, so you will have some leftover (toss the leftovers in the box, with the top open, in your refrigerator to freshen it up).
+A pound of baking soda is 3 ½ cups, so you will have some leftover (toss the leftover in the box, with the top open, in your refrigerator to freshen it up).

 That’s the ingredients; All for less than 4 dollars.
 The following is the recommended instructions for the final solution to this problem: